TejaswiniGugananthan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 7/Description.md

               B A L L                         2 4 5 5
              ---------                       ---------
             G A M E S                       0 4 9 1 6

-Algorithm
+# Algorithm:

-For this problem, we will define a node, which contains a letter and its corresponding values.<br>
+For this problem, we will define a node, which contains a letter and its corresponding values.

-isValid(nodeList, count, word1, word2, word3)<br>
+<br>isValid(nodeList, count, word1, word2, word3)<br>

 Input − A list of nodes, the number of elements in the node list and three words.<br>